Church of St Mary & St Nicholas, Leatherhead: Music

 St. Mary & St. Nicholas is home to a restored English pipe organ based on 18th-century pipework.
 The original instrument – built by the builder Thomas Parker, one of whose instruments was said to be a favourite of Handel's – was brought from a church in Watford in 1846 and installed on the west-end gallery under the tower.
 In 1872, it was removed from there to the north transept as all the galleries which had filled the church were being removed.
 Here it was rebuilt in a new case and enlarged to three manuals by the firm of J. W. Walker of Ruislip.
 This instrument was overhauled twice, in 1927 and 1956, but by the time it was last heard in 1983 its state of repair was such that it had to be taken out of use.
 The organ remained in the north transept, and an Allen electronic imitation organ was installed.
 An electrical fault within the Allen started a fire in the north transept which destroyed the Allen and badly damaged the transept and the pipe organ.
 The J. W. Walker organ was then dismantled, leading to the discovery of the surviving Parker material, including the original keyboards.
 The usable 19th-century material was sold to Norway and the remainder stored, while another Allen was installed: it remains in situ.
 A grant in 2006 from the Heritage Lottery Fund allowed the reconstruction of the 18th-century pipe organ by the Northamptonshire firm of Goetze & Gwynn.
 The restored – but effectively new – instrument was installed in Leatherhead in September 2007 and is regularly used in services and for recitals.
 Further details will be found on the church's music website.

 Memorials

 There is a memorial to Admiral Sir James Wishart, who died in 1723, erected by his brother William Wishart.
 The memorial features a good biography and models of ships.

 Anthony Hope, author of The Prisoner of Zenda, is buried in the graveyard.

+In 1834 the discovery of the body of an unknown woman on Leatherhead Common was the origin of the folk ballad "Poor Murdered Woman" (Roud # 1064).
+The death was reported in The Times and she was buried, in a pauper's grave in the churchyard, on 15 January 1834.